NEW EPISODE- Contemporaneous

 Featuring tender serenades by Evgeny Grinko, Jesse Green, Gorillaz, Yehezkel Raz & Sivan Talmor, Oisin Ruiz, Modern Talking and other soaring nymphs with exceptional vocal prosody.

-ep 106 tulip twist & frequency assist
+ep 106 lunar twist & frequency assist

 NEW EPISODE- Aurora's Ladybug Quartet